Home » The Blog » Living Up to Friend’s Email Expectations

 Then let them know your availability and what your general response time is.
 Layout it out clearly and concisely.

-Yes, in some cases you are setting sometimes unwanted guide posts for a relationship by doing so.
-And that can be difficult.
+Yes, sometimes, you are sometimes setting unwanted guide posts for a relationship by doing so.
+And that cannot be easy.

 However, if you have a contact intimating your lack of response is upsetting to them, time to set things straight.
 Better to do this sooner than later.